paulshorey/notes/regex/markdown.md

 ```
 $1**`$2`**$3
 ```
-> This will not match a code snippet if it is the very first thing in the file,
+> This will not match a code snippet if it is the very first character in the file,
 but at least it will not match code snippets which are already bolded, or multi-line ones
 > This RegEx is for JavaScript and JS IDEs only!
 Perl examples at bottom.